A new method for estimation and model selection: $\rho$-estimation: Basic ideas underlying our approach

 \subsection{The general framework}

-We may similarly apply the previous reasoning to the more general context of independent but not necessarily i.i.d.\ data $X_{i}$, $1\le i\le n$.
-To do so, we shall extend the previous notations to elements of $\LL_{0}$, not only densities, and, in view of the application to the regression setting, we shall not renormalize the sums by $1/n$.
+We may similarly apply the previous reasoning to the more general context of independent but not necessarily i.i.d.\ variables $X_{i}$, $1\le i\le n$.
+To do so, we shall extend the previous notations to elements of $\LL_0$ and, in view of the application to the regression setting, we shall not renormalize the sums by $1/n$.
 This leads to the following notations to be used throughout this paper: for $\gt,\gt'\in\LL_{0}$ and $\gr=(\gt+\gt')/2$, we set